Skip to main content

 There are two key signs to look for as you’re watching your lasagna bake.
 A lightly browned cheesy top and a nice crust along the border of the lasagne.
 We will be baking the lasagne at 400F, which cook the lasagne just enough to warm it throughout, melt all the cheesy layers and develop a beautiful cheese crust.

-• Don’t overload each layer of the lasagne with sauce.
-Doing so will make the lasagne too watery and will make it hard to cut and serve the lasagne later on while maintaining the several layers.
+• Don’t overload each layer of the lasagna with sauce.
+Doing so will make the lasagna too watery and will make it hard to cut and serve the lasagna later on while maintaining the several layers.

 • Cook extra lasagna noodles.
 You’re better off having too many noodles on hand than not enough!
 If you’ve got extra noodles, you can save them for later and make another lasagna!
 To store extra cooked lasagna noodles, I would store them in a large container filled with water.